July 16, 2025

 In their documentation, Contact Form 7 developers have listed several DOM events that are dispatched after a particular form interaction occurs:

-• wpcf7mailfailed — Fires when an AJAX form submission has been completed successfully, but it has failed in sending mail.
+- wpcf7mailfailed — Fires when an AJAX form submission has been completed successfully, but it fails to send mail.

 1. Contact Form 7 Event Tracking: Auto-Event Listener

-The first ingredient of the form tracking is a piece of code that will be listening and waiting for a successful form submission.
+The first ingredient of form tracking is a piece of code that will be listening and waiting for a successful form submission.
 That code is also known as an auto-event listener.
-The listener will be waiting for wpcf7mailsent DOM events and if one occurs, it will push some useful data to the Data Layer (event name, form id, values of all form fields).
+The listener will be waiting for wpcf7mailsent DOM events, and if one occurs, it will push some useful data to the Data Layer (event name, form id, and values of all form fields).

 Compared to other solutions found online, this will not only create a Data Layer event called cf7submission but will also return a full response, an array of every form field and its value.
 More on this – a bit later.